Chapter 5: Implementing the Action Plan

 There are different types of training and requirements, and it is important that the environmental task group identifies the staff's training needs.
 Companies (SMEs) benefit by training a wide range of participants because every employee can provide ideas and contribute to the implementation of EMS.

-The following table suggests audiences for various types of
+The following table suggests audiences for various types of training.

 Considerations in Assessing Employee Training Needs